shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/admin-log-level-report.md

 > select * from bidder.report where id=<id>' and 'select * from bidder.report_data where id=<id>
 > ```

 ## Step 4.
-GET the report data from the Report Download Service
+GET the report data from the report download service

 To download the report data, make another `GET` call with the Report ID, but this time to the `report-download` service.
 You can find the service and Report ID in the `url` field of the previous `GET` response.